-serial-statement: serial expression block-level-statement

-where the expression evaluates to a bool type.
-Independent of that value, the block-level-statement is evaluated.
+serial-statement: serial expression do statement serial expression block-statement where the expression evaluates to a bool type.
+Independent of that value, the statement is evaluated.
 If the expression is true, any dynamically encountered code that would result in new tasks is executed without spawning any new tasks.
 In effect, execution is serialized.